 One in so many Western works of art contains an image of a person we would call black.
 The phenomenon attracts relatively little attention in art history.
 The Menil Foundation went after it seriously, in a project now inherited by the Warburg Institute.
 An exhibition in the Nieuwe Kerk in Amsterdam offers a sanitized view of the black in Dutch and Flemish art.

 Toward the end of the year 1984 I got one of those rare telephone calls that make a difference in your life.
-On the line was Ernst van den Boogert, a distinguished specialist in early Dutch contacts with non-European cultures.
-Van den Boogert is as unassuming as he is indispensible.
+On the line was Ernst van den Boogaart, a distinguished specialist in early Dutch contacts with non-European cultures.
+Van den Boogaart is as unassuming as he is indispensible.
 If he had a request, I would fulfill it if I could.

 This was more than a simple request.
 Van den Boogaart had been approached by a research institute in Paris and Houston, Texas, known as The Image of the Black in Western Art.
 It was put in place by the oil millionaire Dominique de Menil (1908-97), a formidable figure in 20th-century patronage of minority politics as well as art.
 Her own explanation of her motivation she put into words thus: